 Exploring the Whites:

-This NEW trip is meant to do exactly what its title indicates.
+This trip is meant to do exactly what its title indicates.
 By piecing together hikes from different areas in the White Mountain National Forest, you will get a taste of a wide variety of moderate hiking trails while still able to be in the midst of the famous and spectacular White Mountains.
 Camping along the famously scenic Kancamagus Highway, you will not be short of spectacular views and will get the chance to summit South Moat Mountain, Mt.
 Tripyramid, and Mt.
 Chocoura on individual day hikes.
 It’ll be a fun adventure!

 Baxter Bushwackers (Level 4)